-TYSON FURY shocking the world taking the heavyweight crown from Wladimir Klitschko, America’s Deontay Wilder continuing to deliver devastating knockouts, the promising rise of Anthony Joshua and the return of fan favourite David Haye.
+AS Anthony Joshua prepares to defend his heavyweight crown from former king Wladimir Klitschko, America’s Deontay Wilder continuing to deliver devastating knockouts, the promising rise of Joseph Parker and Tony Bellew’s shocking defeat of fan favourite David Haye.
 It is safe to say that the heavyweight division has really come alive.

 The size, uniqueness and knockout power these heavyweights possess seems to attract the casual boxing fans.
 These are athletes that carry their own identity and may require different training approaches in comparison to fighters in lighter weight categories.

 In Training Heavyweight Boxers, we explained how taller athletes may train in the weight room.
 Now we will cover conditioning methods for heavyweight boxers.

 Although boxing is not a sport determined on running performance, I always integrate running mechanics drills into a boxers program.

 Why?
 Boxing movements create muscular asymmetries and imbalances, this can result in an altered running technique.
 These tiny faults may cause overuse injuries and negatively affect running performance when clocking up the miles in training camp.

 Taller, heavier athletes will find it harder to lift their body parts into the correct technique, ingraining bad habits and movement patterns.
 The risk of injury will be further increased due to heavyweights likely to put these imbalances under more stress because of their heavier bodyweights.

 Heavyweight boxers should focus on developing proper running and sprinting mechanics to avoid injury and improve performance.
 In assistance, mobility and movement training should be a priority to improve flexibility and reduce muscular imbalances.

 TRAINING 6″8, 120 KG DAVE HOWE CONSISTS OF MUCH MORE THAN RUNNING HARD AND LIFTING HEAVY